augustl/augustl.com/posts/blog/2019/devops_going_back_in_time_with_datomic.md

 You can and should create audit logs.
 But it's super nice to be able to have _all_ of the data that governs your system with change tracking.

 You do it with your source code.
+You do it with your log files.
 You should also do it with critical business data.